Openly builds the future – why true innovation does not wait for demand

 The Openly Vision: Buildings as a carbon sink

-The profit-oriented Openly AG (holding company) is privately owned without venture capital investors.
+The for-profit Openly AG (holding company) is privately owned with no venture capital investors.
 The pilot project was financed and built through condominium ownership (13 million, 19 apartments).
 Our motivation has always been to make an impact and build differently – not to create a unicorn startup or secure an income in the lucrative real estate sector so that we could afford a yacht at some point.
 That's why Openly never had a pitch deck (but it did have a detailed cost and liquidity plan).
 It was only after the pilot project was completed in the summer of 2024 that we started looking at the future business model.
 By 2026, we had already reached break-even on our own.

 Our strategy is to grow rapidly across Europe through partnerships and collaborations (hence the name Openly).
 Our short-term goal is to create 500 apartments over the next three years.